 Making Caramelized Onions

-- In a large skillet, such as the Kitchara stainless steel skillet, heat skillet over medium heat.
-When the pan is hot, add oil and allow to heat.
+- Heat a 12" large skillet, stainless steel works best as it can go from stovetop to oven, over medium heat.
+When the skillet is hot, add oil and allow to heat.
 When the oil is hot, add onions and season with salt and pepper.
 Cook for 25 minutes, stirring occasionally until the onions begin to caramelize.

 - Stir in butter and minced garlic and cook 1 minute.